cliffmiller/R-getting-and-cleaning-data-project/README.md

 The _aggregate_ function is used to create the _tidy dataset_.
 It takes the previously mentioned merged dataset, calculates the mean of each column and groups by the _activity.id_ and the _subject.id_ variables.

 ### Writing data out to a file
-The _write.csv_ function is used to output the data to the file system.
+The _write.table_ function is used to output the data to the file system.
 The resulting output file is named _tidyOutput.csv_.